Cloud-Computing-Big-Data/UE21CS343AB2-H2/README.md

 chmod +x *.sh
 ```

-To install hive run the following command:
+To install hive run the following command ,if hive is launched your installation is successfull:

 ```bash
 ./install-hive.sh